syncopika/threejs-projects/dishwashing/readme.md

 ## dishwashing
-ust a little idea I had. probably would be more fun in VR :)
+just a little idea I had. probably would be more fun in VR :)

 ![dishwashing demo](08-03-2022_141113.gif)